Advertisement

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Hagerstown Housing Authority, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Hagerstown Housing Authority manages approximately 2,276 assisted housing units (1,090 Section 8, 1,186 Public Housing), and wait times depend on turnover and demand in Hagerstown.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Hagerstown Housing Authority
+Programs at Hagerstown Housing Authority

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) closed

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Hagerstown Housing Authority provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Hagerstown.
+This program serves approximately 1,090 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

-PBV Project-Based Voucher
+PBV Project-Based Voucher closed

-Project-Based Vouchers are attached to specific apartment complexes or units.
+Project-Based Vouchers at Hagerstown Housing Authority are attached to specific apartment complexes or units in Hagerstown.
 Unlike the standard Housing Choice Voucher, PBV assistance stays with the property — not with you.
 However, after one year of occupancy, you may request a standard portable voucher.
 PBV waitlists often move faster because fewer applicants know about them.

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Hagerstown Housing Authority directly for specific program details and eligibility requirements.
+The Mixed Income program at Hagerstown Housing Authority provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Hagerstown.
+Contact the housing authority directly for specific program details and eligibility requirements.

 Frequently Asked Questions